 A short resumé of the controversy

 In 1968, the Norwegian Department of Water Resources and Electricity announced its plans to dam the Alta-Kautokeino River due to a calculated future power deficit in the northernmost part of Norway.
 The damming was sponsored by the Labour Party at a local, regional and national level, which also had governmental power during the conflict.
 The original project included a large reservoir that would flood the Sami village of Máze and large parts of the Finnmarksvidda, a mountain plateau essential for reindeer pastoralism.
-In addition, the damming would have significant consequences for the town of Alta and jeopardize the status of the Alta-Kautokeino watercourse as the best salmon river in the nation.
+In addition, the damming would have significant consequences for the town of Alta and jeopardize the status of the Alta-Kautokeino watercourse as the best salmon river in the country.

 Although Máze was protected from flooding in 1973 and the rest of the plans were significantly reduced in 1975 by removing the large water reservoirs from the project - the damming still became a major source of conflict from 1978.
 Key events include a Sami hunger strike and protests outside the Norwegian Parliament in 1979, a major protest where 800 participants blocked access to the construction site and were forcefully removed by the police, called ‘the battle of Stilla’.
 A subsequent second hunger strike and the occupancy of the prime minister's office by 14 Sami women followed the civil disobedience protests.
 While the damming was completed, the actions also led to the establishment of various public committees to secure the future of the Sami minority.